 AAAD-A 150 is one of three required courses that count toward the African American and African Diaspora Studies portion of this major.
 The remaining two courses, as well as additional AAADS electives, are usually taken in later semesters.
 You will want to discuss upper level AAADS courses with your AAADS academic advisor and then decide where the courses best fit into your schedule.

 During your first or second semester of study you will also begin taking courses that count toward your history studies.
-If you have not completed a university level history course or earned Advanced Placement (AP), or other college credits, you may begin your studies by taking either 100 or 200 level History courses.
-HIST-H270: What is History? is a great choice to orient yourself in the History Department and explore the methodology of History.
+You may begin your studies by taking a 100- or 200-level History course on a topic that interests you.
+HIST-H270: What is History? will help you to orient yourself in the History Department and explore the methodology of History.

-Students with AP or other college level credit in history may begin by taking upper level U.S. History courses with subjects related to the African diaspora.
+Students with numerous AP or other college-level credits in history may begin by taking upper-level U.S. History courses with subjects related to the African diaspora.

 The Interdepartmental B.A. in History and AAADS also requires at least two courses in non-U.S. history.
 These courses may be completed sometime during the first four or five semesters of study.

 To find out which History courses fit best with this program, you will want to meet with your History academic advisor.

 Students pursuing this interdepartmental major will primarily focus on African American History courses and courses from the History, Culture and Social Issues track in the Department of African American and African Diaspora Studies.